niteshsharma830/niteshsharma830/README.md

 - 👋 Hi, I’m @niteshsharma830
-- 👀 I’m interested in ...
+- 👀 I’m interested in Artificial Inteligence and Machine Learning.
-- 🌱 I’m currently learning AI and ML.
+- 🌱 I’m currently learning Web Development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate AI and ML projects with startups.
-- 📫 How to reach me
+- 📫 How to reach me: Email me at - niteshkumar.sharma830@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am very passionate about learning new and evolving technologies.

 <!---
 niteshsharma830/niteshsharma830 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.